Legal update – Navigating a Severe UK Flu Season

 Under UK law, employers have a duty to ensure, as far as reasonably practicable, the health, safety, and welfare of employees.
 This includes mitigating risks from seasonal illnesses like flu.
 Risk assessments should be reviewed to address flu-related hazards, and organisations should reinforce their health and safety policies, making clear how these apply during periods of increased illness.

-Prevention plays a critical role.
 While employers cannot mandate flu vaccination, they can encourage uptake and make access easier.
 Promoting the NHS flu jab programme, sharing information about eligibility and benefits, and offering workplace flu clinics or flexible time off for appointments are effective strategies.
 Well-informed employees are more likely to make health-conscious decisions, which benefits both individual wellbeing and organisational resilience.

-Absence management is another priority.
 Employers should revisit and communicate sickness policies to reassure staff and reduce infection spread.
 Clear reporting procedures, discouraging presenteeism, and offering flexible work arrangements such as remote or hybrid options can help maintain continuity while limiting contagion.
 Supporting employees through high sickness periods demonstrates a commitment to wellbeing and helps sustain morale.

-Maintaining workplace hygiene is essential.
 Increasing cleaning of high-touch areas, providing soap, sanitiser, and tissues, and encouraging good etiquette such as covering coughs and sneezes can significantly reduce transmission.
 Optional mask use for symptomatic staff, as recommended by health leaders, may also help curb infection in close-contact settings.

 Employers should pay particular attention to vulnerable employees, including those with chronic conditions, pregnancy, or compromised immunity.
 Reasonable adjustments under the Equality Act 2010 may include remote work, adjusted duties, or enhanced PPE.
 Tailored measures reduce health risks and ensure compliance with equality obligations.